 trennlinie

 Fletch: "The impression he likes to give is that no-one knows him."

-David: "We thought we knew him, but we discovered we didn't."
+Dave: "We thought we knew him, but we discovered we didn't."
 Fletch: "Vince always wanted to do a lot in the studio and the rest of us would feel restricted.
 If we had an idea we'd be frightened to say anything."

-David: "No, not frightened.
-We were uncomfortable."[4]
+Dave: "No, not frightened.
+We were uncomfortable."[6]

 Fletch: "Martin writes music around his words, whereas Vince used to write the tunes first and then fit the lyrics to them.
 Words were never Vince's strong point.
 As a matter of fact, we were sometimes quite, er, embarrassed by his stuff!
 We didn't understand a lot of his songs.
 He'd never tell us what they were about!"

-David: "I remember walking through town in Basildon one night and I saw these two girls following along behind me.
+Dave: "I remember walking through town in Basildon one night and I saw these two girls following along behind me.
 I knew they'd recognised me.
 And they start singing, y'know", (high-pitched squeak), "I stand still stepping on a shady street.
 And I start walking a bit faster," (laughs), "turns me collar up like this!
 And then ...", (wails), "And I watch that man to a stranger.
 And I'm thinking: 'oh no, this is embarrassing!
 Do they understand these lyrics?!
-Perhaps they do and we don't!'"[5]
+Perhaps they do and we don't!'"[7]

 trennlinie

 Fletch: "After New Life a lot of people thought Depeche Mode were 'sweet' and 'cute' and everything, and we wanted to show them we could be a lot of other things as well.
-On the new B-side, Now, This Is Fun we tried to ...", pause while they all burst out laughing, "we tried to sound ... really ... mean!
-Didn't work though."[6]
+On the new B-side, Now, This is Fun we tried to ...", pause while they all burst out laughing, "we tried to sound ... really ... mean!
+Didn't work though."[9]

 "My style of writing has changed since I started writing more seriously.
 Sometimes I write the words first, sometimes the music, sometimes both together.
 I have to lock myself away.
 The thing is a lot of ideas I come up with are embarrassing so you have to be on your own when you come up with them![8]
 See You isn't as instant as the earlier singles, so we thought a lot of our old fans wouldn't buy it.
 It's also full of musical references to people like the Ronettes and the Beach Boys.
 I know they're not very fashionable at the moment, but everybody knows their earlier songs, and we used to do And Then I Kissed Her as a live cover version."

-David: "Two years ago See You probably wouldn't have been a hit, but the radio has been getting more adventurous.
+Dave: "Two years ago See You probably wouldn't have been a hit, but the radio has been getting more adventurous.
 I think punk made all that possible.
-After punk, you could do anything."[9]
+After punk, you could do anything."[12]

-Alan about his first appearance at TOTP, performing See You: "It was an all-day affair, mainly spent hanging around in our dressing room while the union-led BBC staff took their various tea, lunch and back-strain breaks.
+Alan on his first appearance at TOTP, performing See You: "It was an all-day affair, mainly spent hanging around in our dressing room while the union-led BBC staff took their various tea, lunch and back-strain breaks.
 The audience consisted of about 15 people being goaded with cattle-prods to move them swiftly around the studio from stage to stage.
 We had the dubious honour of appearing on the same show as one-hit-wonder Adrian Gurwitz.
 The lyrics of his unforgettable tunes were as follows gonna write a classic, gonna write it in an attic ..."

+trennlinie